 Zero.

-Mike, could you hear that?
+Mike, did you hear that?

-Mike, could you hear that?
+Mike, did you hear that?

 Well, he walks up and he walks up and he says it's self-evident.